AAdeleye/Courses_Repo18-20/Reinforcement_learning18/README.md

 If the Atari env doesn't work, follow the pip install gym[atari] command that the exception provides.

-### When you want to run the jupyter notebook to get all the environments, run these three commands
+### Update your cluster with the new gym and mujoco environments
+After testEnv.py runs without errors, you need to update your Jupyter Notebooks so that it can use the updated Python with the exported LD_LIBRARY and so on.
 ```
 conda env list  (to get the name of your myenv)
 source activate myenv